bbauska/meta-react-basics/README.md

 </details>

-<h4>Show more</h4>
+<p>Before you can implement jumpTo, you need the Game component to keep

-Before you can implement jumpTo, you need the Game component to keep track of which step the user is currently viewing.
-To do this, define a new state variable called currentMove, defaulting to 0:
+track of which step the user is currently viewing.
+To do this, define a new state variable called currentMove, defaulting to 0:</p>

 ```
 export default function Game() {